gearz-lab/react-metaform/docs-md/Documentation.md

 ###Component factories###

-Component factories are how `react-metaform` knows which component to render for a particular field metadata.
+Component factories are how `react-metaform` knows which component to render for a particular field or group metadata.

 ####ComponentFactory ([source](https://github.com/gearz-lab/react-metaform/blob/master/src/ComponentFactory.js))####